FranxYao/franxyao.github.io/index.md

 ### PROJECTS

-* Text Style Transfer In-depth
+* Text Style Transfer In-depth (in submission)

-  * What is the determinant of the class of a sentence.
+  * Study the determinant of the class of a sentence.
-  * What are the underlying assumptions of state-of-the-art text style transfer systems.
+  * Analyze the underlying assumptions of state-of-the-art text style transfer systems and their performance.
+  * Study the one-to-many transfer problem.

-* Music Generation with Sentence Level Semantics (Current)
+* Music Generation with Sentence Level Semantics

   * Background knowledge of music, and Midi File format.
   * StyleNet for performance generation.